 The Office of Financial Management (OFM) and the Department for Enterprise Services (DES): The Office of Equity should collaborate with OFM and DES to develop policies and provide technical assistance and training on maintaining a diverse, inclusive, and culturally sensitive workforce.
 In partnership with OFM, the Office should do public outreach to identify effective methods for workforce engagement.
+The Office should link enterprise wide efforts geared toward developing the state workforce to efforts around community outreach/ engagement, so they are mutually dependent and informative.
 In partnership with DES, the Office should identify needs around workforce development and culture change within state systems.
 Throughout these efforts, the Office of Equity should use the DEI employee competencies created by the WA State DEI Council (convened by OFM) and the human resources standards and best practices set by OFM State Human Resources.